ccdcoe/CDMCS/Arkime/tuning/README.md

 ## Tasks

  * Isolate 2 cores from your vagrant box;
-  * Start moloch capture with 2 packet threads;
+  * Start Arkime capture with 2 packet threads;
   * Pin each worker to an isolated CPU thread;
-  * write a python script that identifies the moloch worker thread process ID-s;
+  * write a python script that identifies the Arkime worker thread process ID-s;
- * Fix the moloch-capture service, so it would always be bound to same NUMA node as your capture NIC (yes, I know, there is only 0 in a VM);
+ * Fix the arkime-capture service, so it would always be bound to same NUMA node as your capture NIC (yes, I know, there is only 0 in a VM);
  * Make sure that viewer and WISE do not steal CPU time from those workers;
- * Make sure that your elasticsearch instance does not steal CPU time from Moloch workers (hint - grep in docker cli options);
+ * Make sure that your elasticsearch instance does not steal CPU time from Arkime workers (hint - grep in docker cli options);